Principal Investigator and Cruise Co-Chief Scientist, Research Professor - Univerity of North Carolina-Wilmington, Center for Marine Science

 Theresia Connell is the Education Director with Interactive Planet assisting NOAA's Office of Ocean Exploration and Research web team in the development of this website and its products.
 She came on board with NOAA in 2001 through the Center of Coastal Montioring and Assessment and has worked on many projects for NOAA over the last decade.
 She is currenly finishing her B.S. in Elemendary Education and working on an education enrichment program for elementary schools using NOAA's ocean science.
 Theresia is excited to serve on the Leg III of this expedition, working with the scientists and crew to document the research with logs, photos and videos—bringing the excitment of ocean science and exploration to the public!

-Dr. Coykendall is a geneticist at USGS Leetown Science Center.
+Dr. Coykendall is a geneticist at the U.S. Geological Survey Leetown Science Center.
 Since childhood, she has wanted to become a marine biologist.
-Her education and research interests began in the field of conservation and population genetics of threatened and endangered fish species.
-Her post-doctoral work as a collaboration between Monterey Bay Aquarium Research Institute and Rutgers University focused on the gene flow in a the deep sea hydrothermal vent tube worm.
-Currently, along with Dr. Cheryl Morrison, she is conducting research on the genetic connectivity of cold water corals and their associated invertebrates within reefs and between ocean basins as well as gene expression studies to develop a bioassay for corals exposed to environmental stressors.
-She has been fortunate to participate in research cruises studying hydrothermal vents on the Southern East Pacific Rise (Tahiti to Easter Island), Northern East Pacific Rise (9°N) the Fiji Lau Basin, cold seep and whale fall communities in Monterey Canyon, and cold water coral communities off the coast of the southeastern US.
+As an undergraduate at the University of South Carolina, she narrowed the focus to studying population genetics of threatened and endangered marine species.
+She continued this trajectory at the University of California Davis, getting a Ph.D. in genetics.
+Her post-doctoral work was a collaboration between Monterey Bay Aquarium Research Institute and Rutgers University focused on the gene flow in a deep-sea hydrothermal vent tube worm.
+Currently, along with Dr. Cheryl Morrison, she is conducting research on the genetic connectivity of cold-water corals and their associated invertebrates within and between deep-sea habitats as well as gene expression studies to develop a bioassay for corals exposed to environmental stressors.

-Amanda Demopoulos is a Research Benthic Ecologist for the US Geological Survey at the Southeast Ecological Science Center in Gainesville, Florida.
+Amanda Demopoulos is a Research Benthic Ecologist for the U.S. Geological Survey (USGS) at the Southeast Ecological Science Center in Gainesville, Florida.
 She received a B.S.in Oceanography from the University of Washington (1996), and M.S.
-(2000) and PhD (2004) in Biological Oceanography from the University of Hawaii at Manoa.
-After completing a post-doctoral fellowship at Scripps Institution of Oceanography, she joined the USGS in 2007 as a Research Ecologist and currently serves as principal investigator for the USGS DISCOVRE program and chief scientist for the USGS Mid-Atlantic Canyons project.
+(2000) and Ph.D.
+(2004) in Biological Oceanography from the University of Hawaii at Manoa.
+After completing a post-doctoral fellowship at Scripps Institution of Oceanography, she joined the USGS in 2007 as a Research Ecologist and currently serves as principal investigator for the USGS Diversity, Systematics, and Connectivity of Vulnerable Reef Ecosystems (DISCOVRE) program and chief scientist for the USGS Mid-Atlantic Canyons project.
 Her overall research program examines the ecology of coastal and deep-sea environments and associated food webs.
-On this cruise, she will be sampling the benthos using cores deployed by the ship and ROV to examine benthic invertebrates associated with deep-sea canyons and ship wrecks.
+On this cruise, she will be sampling the benthos using cores deployed by the ship and remotely operated vehicle to examine benthic invertebrates associated with deep-sea canyons and shipwrecks.
 In addition, she will process water samples, plankton, invertebrates, and fish for stable isotope analysis to help elucidate the structure and function of marine canyon food webs.